The Hidden Risk for Skiers and Snowboarders

 However, sun reflecting off the snow can be very harsh.
 Exposure to UV radiation can even be high on cloudy days; in the northern hemisphere, the highest exposure is at midday.
 This extends through late winter and into early spring.
 Exposure also increases with elevation: the highest UV rating from the Archives of Dermatology study was taken at Mammoth Mountain in California.

 Excessive exposure to UV light reflected off snow can damage the eyes' front surface.
-In addition to cataracts and AMD, sun exposure can lead to lesions and tumors that may be cosmetically unappealing and require surgical removal.
+In addition to cataracts, sun exposure can lead to lesions and tumors that may be cosmetically unappealing and require surgical removal.
 The American Academy of Ophthalmology recommends that people be especially careful to protect their eyes in the winter months and only wear goggles or sunglasses with UV protection.

 Next Page: Indoor Tanning Eye Safety